jonamsalem/GOCoverage/README.md

 # Go-Coverage

-This GitHub Action performs unit tests, generates a coverage report, and checks if each file's coverage meets the threshold.
+This GitHub Action performs unit tests, generates a coverage report, and checks if each file's coverage meets the threshold (%code covered by tests).

-Coverage that does not meet the required threshold will fail the step, ans list the undercovered files under the action logs.
+Coverage that does not meet the required threshold will fail the step.

+The logs will display the total statement coverage +  if relevant, the coverage of each undercovered file

-By default, when the test fails, an HTML coverage report will be generated as an artifact which is stored for 2 days.
+When the test fails, an HTML coverage report will be generated as an artifact which is stored for 2 days.

-Additonally, users will have the option to generate the artifact regardless of the status of the coverage.
+Additonally, users will have the option to set two custom conditions:
+* `threshold` - default set to 70%
+* `generate_artifact` -  generate the cover report artifact when test passed (by default set to false).
+Note that failed tests will ALWAYS generate the report.

 ## Usage